Novecento99/Holophonor/README.md

 4. If you want to use a microphone, open Friture and select the microphone you want to use.

-5. Enjoy your visualization!
+5. Enjoy!

-## If you are a developer:
+## If you want to develop / modify it:

 The software has been built as lightweight as possible, with less libraries as possible.
 I've tested it with Python 3.12, but it should work with other versions of Python as well.